 - Precision and accuracy are important, but they do not need to be focused on simultaneously to get the best reading.
 In certain cases, you may want one or the other.
 However, the best reading has precision and accuracy aligned together.
 When you see the value you have measured, you should check the reading again for best results.
 This way, you will be striving for the best of both worlds.

-Q-2: How do I set a dial bore gage with a micrometer?
+Q-2: How do I set a dial bore gauge with a micrometer?

 - Some even vise the gage itself, while they hold the micrometer on the other hand.
 Both are tricky, but find what is easiest for you to perform.
 Then, you can get the most accurate readings.

 Q-3: What is a graduation mark and are they needed with a micrometer?

 - With a micrometer, unless the product is digital, there will be graduation marks.
 These can be printed, engraved, or etched on.
 Most are not painted or scribed on the micrometer because this will wear off a lot easier than the alternative.
 Each micrometer brand will have their own preference, but make sure you have graduation marks that last.
 It is imperative to have these marks, so you can make sure your readings are as accurate as possible.

 Q-4: How often does a micrometer need to be calibrated?